MOSEK/mosek.rust/doc/source/api.rst

 ``c``

-Obtains a sequence of elements in :math:`c`.
+Obtains a sequence of coefficients from the objective.

 .. index:: get_cfix